How’s The Hype (Audience) Of Antim?: This Aayush Sharma & Salman Khan Starrer Giving Vibes Of A Box Office Dark Horse

 Vighnaharta song

 It’s the much-talked-about Varun Dhawan’s song from Antim.
 It fulfills all the expectations and was a perfect energetic song for Ganpati festive season.
 Visually, it’s appealing due to Varun, Aayush and Salman’s strong screen presence, while on the playback front, Ajay Gogavale’s voice leaves an impact.
-It’s liked by
+It has been liked by 70% of voters.

 Aayush Sharma’s first look